 The primary filter detects output data saturation when there is an incorrect setting of the output bias and scaling.
 The filter DMA engine detects a FIFO error if it fails to transfer data before the filter writes new data.
 The ESATx and EFOVFx bits in the SINC_CTL register mask the SINC0_STAT interrupt generation on saturation and FIFO faults.

-SINC Filter Setup and Software Driver Functions
+SINC Filter Setup